Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Very pleased with this.

 Next I needed to fill the trim holes along the top of the fender.
-Maybe this trim was an option on the Tempest?
 I shaped a piece of scrap with my angle grinder, leaving the piece attached, which gives me a handle:

 Test fit: